nstavr04/MasterThesisSnellius/README.md

 # Training
 For training on the precipitation task we used the train_precip_lightning.py file.
 Training was done using Pytorch-Lightning.
-The model was trained on Snellius HPC.
 The modules and libraries needed can be seen at Guides/SLURM-Help.txt and pyproject.toml

 # Testing